 To prevent sound from entering and exiting a room…

 The walls of that room require lots of mass…which prevents them from vibrating in response to sound energy.

 When building a room from scratch, adequate mass can be added to the wall simply by building it thick, with a dense material such as concrete.

 But to add mass to an existing room, additional structures must be built using materials such as mass loaded vinyl, aka Sheetblock – (price/reviews), which is a standard solution for both professional and DIY projects.

 To measure how effective materials are at soundproofing, a metric known as Sound Transmission Class (STC) is used.
-Hard materials like concrete will have higher STC’s, while softer materials such insulation will have lower ones.
+Hard materials like concrete will have higher STC’s, while softer materials such as insulation will have lower ones.